Thunder Over Jotunheim: Plot summary

-Thunder Over Jotunheim is a solo scenario featuring the "Magic Viewer" system whereby secret information is revealed to the player who reads it through tinted lenses.
-Thor goes on a quest to the land of the giants, where he must foil a plot by Loki to conquer Asgard.
+Thunder Over Jotunheim is a solo adventure scenario that makes use of the "Magic Viewer" system involving tinted lenses that reveal secret information to the player.
+Thor travels to the homeland of the giants, to stop the plans of Loki to take over Asgard.

-In Thunder Over Jotunheim, the player is the Mighty Thor, whose evil half-brother Loki plots with the storm giants to bring about Asgard's downfall.
-Loki has stolen the sword of Frey, a weapon of mighty power.
-Armed with his hammer Mjolnir and a gift from the sorceress Karnilla, Queen of the Norns, Thor wanders the landscape from the Domain of the Rock Trolls to the Flaming Chasm to the Forest of Nightmare Plants, searching for the sword and Loki.
+Thunder Over Jotunheim is an adventure in which the player character is Thor, whose half-brother Loki has stolen the powerful sword of Frey to cause the downfall Asgard with the help of the storm giants.
+Thor searches for Loki and the stolen sword, from the Domain of the Rock Trolls to the Flaming Chasm to the Forest of Nightmare Plants, wielding his hammer Mjolnir and carrying a gift from the Norn queen sorceress Karnilla.

-Thunder Over Jotunheim is a solo module starring Thor and villains such as Loki, Geirrodur, Ulik, and the Executioner.
-It includes a large fold-out map of the Asgardian wilderness with area encounters, depicted as hammers, and linked by lines along with Thor can travel.
-As Thor lands on an encounter space, the player turns to the descriptive booklet to see what happens.
-The module features a system involving obscuring the secret paragraphs with red dots; a tinted piece of plastic is enclosed which when placed over the dots makes them vanish, allowing the player to read whatever is underneath.
-In the plot, Odin has vanished, leaving Thor to handle the crisis in Asgard.
-Loki has taken a magical sword that belonged to Frey.
-Thor is told that without the sword, Asgard is extremely vulnerable to sudden attack by hordes of Giants, Trolls and others.
-Thor is given a gift by Karnilla before setting out to retrieve the sword, and there are six gifts to choose from.
+Thunder Over Jotunheim is a solo adventure pitting Thor against villains such as Loki, Geirrodur, Ulik, and the Executioner.
+It includes a fold-out map depicting the wilderness of Asgard with hammers on the map to depict area encounters, showing lines along which Thor is able to travel.
+Whenever entering one of these encounter spaces, the player turns to the appropriate text in the booklet to find out what occurs.
+The module features a system involving that uses red dots to hide secret paragraphs while the player places a tinted piece of plastic over the dots to see the text underneath.
+In the plot, Odin has disappeared and Thor must handle a crisis in Asgard where Loki has taken a magical sword that belongs to Frey.
+Thor is told that the sword protects Asgard from sudden attack by hordes of creatures such as Giants and Trolls, and the sword begin gone leaves Asgard very vulnerable.
+Karnilla gives Thor a gift of his choosing (from six available gifts) before he leaves to get the sword back.